 Health and Fitness

-Concentrate on building a community around wellness, sharing informative content, and leveraging user testimonials to establish credibility and trust.
+Concentrate on building a community around wellness and a healthy mindset, sharing informative content, and leveraging user testimonials to establish credibility and trust.

 Hospitality (e.g., restaurants, hotels)

 Prioritize creating an enticing online presence, encouraging user-generated content (UGC) like reviews and images, and promoting special offers to attract and retain customers.

 #2: Know Your Audience